aleppard/argus/README.md

 The first build and deployment can be made by running:

-    mvn package
-    mvn cargo:deploy
+    mvn package cargo:deploy

 Then to re-deploy:

-    mvn package
-    mvn cargo:redeploy
+    mvn package cargo:redeploy

-Pass `-P `argument to the deploy command to deploy to a production instance, otherwise it will deploy to the development instance.
+Pass `-Pproduction` argument to the command to build a production version and deploy the the production instance.
+Otherwise it will build the development version with front-end symbols and deploy to the development instance.
 See `example_settings.xml` for more information.

 ### Docker

-You can build the Docker image yourself and run it locally:
+You can build the Docker image yourself:

     mvn package
     docker build -t aleppard/argus:0.1 .
-    docker run -p 3000:8080 -it aleppard/argus:0.1

-Pass `-d` argument to `docker run` to run detached (i.e. in the background).

-You may need to prefix the `docker` commands with `sudo`.
+Pass `-Pproduction` argument to `mvn package` for production.

+Then you can run the Docker container as described aboe.